davidknaack-alt/UCI-HAR-Summary-Dataset/README.md

 1. Clone a local copy of this repository without making any modifications to the file structure.
 2. Install the dependent dplyr and tidyr R packages.
 3. Source the run_analysis.R script in RStudio or R (v3.2.1 or higher)
-4. The target dataset will be written to the 'UCI-HAR-Summary-Dataset.txt' file.
+4. The target dataset will be written to the 'UCI-HAR-Summary-Dataset.csv' file.

 ### This repository includes the following files:

   - 'README.md'

-  - 'Code-Book.txt': Shows information about the variables used on the feature vector.
+  - 'CodeBook.md': Shows information about the variables used on the feature vector.

   - 'run_analysis.R' : R script that processes the source datasets to write out a smaller, summarized version.